Guernsey Tax Calculator (2026)

 What is the income tax rate in Guernsey?

-How much is the personal allowance in Guernsey?
+What is the personal allowance in Guernsey and how does it work?

-The personal allowance for 2025 is £14,600, which means you don't pay income tax on the first £14,600 of your income.
-If your income exceeds £82,500, your allowance begins to reduce at a rate of 20% for every pound earned above that threshold.
+The personal allowance is GBP 14,600, meaning you don't pay income tax on the first GBP 14,600 of your income.
+However, if you earn above GBP 82,500, your allowance is reduced by GBP 1 for every GBP 5 earned above that threshold.

-Do I pay Social Security contributions in Guernsey as an employee?
+Do I pay social security contributions in Guernsey if I work here?

 Other tax calculators